-1.1 To ask that Schools' Forum review the allocation criteria for the Growth Fund and agree the criteria; agree the allocation that will apply for 2018-19 and consider two additional issues for funding from the Growth Fund.
+- 1.1 To ask that Schools' Forum review the allocation criteria for the Growth Fund, agree the maximum 'top slice' and agree the allocation model that will apply for 2019-20. - 1.2 To provide Schools' Forum with an update of the Growth Fund expenditure for 2018-19, consider whether to provide support for Grove Academy for a second year and agree to carry forward the projected balance of funding.